johncave/personal-home-page/content/post/my_arch_linux_initial_setup.md

 You can then check the network status with `ping google.com` if desired.

 ## Install Arch with Archinstall
+The `archinstall` command is the command line installer bundled with the Arch install medium.
+Run it to start the TUI-based installer.

 Archinstall should be familiar if you've installed Linux before.
 Here's some notes about my setup.
 - Use BTRFS subvolumes with default structure as the partitioning layout, to support Timeshift later.